 Fresh Fruit: Blueberries, Grapes, Apples

 These three groups are distinctly different and separate: they are mutually exclusive (MECE).
 The grouping also covers all nine items in the original list, so the grouping is collectively exhaustive too (MECE).
-By sorting and grouping the items in this way – taking detailed information and summarizing it into a higher-level category - we’re effectively synthesising the information we have and simplifying data or information into a smaller set of ideas.
+By sorting and grouping the items in this way – taking detailed information and summarising it into a higher-level category – we’re effectively synthesising the information we have and simplifying data or information into a smaller set of ideas.
 Ultimately, taking this approach will lead us to the core, synthesised idea that, in this case, these are the things we need to buy next time we visit the supermarket – and that’s a much easier message to understand and communicate.

 Through this process of sorting, synthesising and structuring, we can structure our data, insights and arguments into Minto’s pyramid, forming a hierarchy that supports the big idea, outcome or goal.
 Ideas at any level in the pyramid must always be summaries of the ideas grouped below them.

 With the pyramid structure in place, we’re ready to communicate that idea.
 At this stage, Minto’s methodology moves back down the pyramid with a top-down structure that inverts the more traditional or indirect structures that present facts before arriving at a conclusion:

 - Start with the answer or actionable point.
 This cuts to the chase, providing the key idea, recommendation or takeaway at the outset, when our audiences are giving us their most focused attention.
 Our introduction will briefly describe the situation and question to be addressed and provide a solution.
 Because we are being direct, we have more of a chance of sounding confident and assertive (channelling our gravitas).